Updated on

 The different types of bifocal lenses include:

 As you age, you slowly lose the ability to shift focus between near and far objects.
-Many people develop presbyopia (loss of ability to focus on close objects) after age 40.3
+People with presbyopia (loss of ability to focus on close objects) after age 40.3

 Presbyopia is the most common reason people need bifocals.